EsefexBot/Esefex/EsefexApi/README.md

         url: string // The url of the emoji image
     },
-    length: float32 // The length of the sound in seconds } | error
+    length: float32 // The length of the sound in seconds
+    created: int64 // The unix timestamp of when the sound was created } | error
 Cross Origin: *
 Authorization Required: true